-Schedule for Negotiations: The Program Integrity and Improvement Committee will meet for three sessions on the following dates:
+Schedule for Negotiations: The VAWA Committee will meet for three sessions on the following dates:

 Sessions will run from 9 a.m. to 5 p.m.

-The committee meetings will be held at the U.S. Department of Education at: 1990 K Street NW., Eighth Floor Conference Center, Washington, DC 20006.
+The meetings for the committee will be held at the U.S. Department of Education at: 1990 K Street NW.
+Eighth Floor Conference Center, Washington, DC 20006

 The meetings are open to the public.

 Accessible Format: Individuals with disabilities can obtain this document in an accessible format (e.g., braille, large print, audiotape, or compact disc) on request to the program contact person Start Printed Page 57573listed under FOR FURTHER INFORMATION CONTACT.

 Electronic Access to This Document: The official version of this document is the document published in the Federal Register.
 Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at: www.gpo.gov/fdsys.
 At this site you can view this document, as well as all other documents of the Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
 To use PDF you must have Adobe Acrobat Reader, which is available free at the site.

 You may also access documents of the Department published in the Federal Register by using the article search feature at: www.federalregister.gov.
 Specifically, through the advanced search feature at this site, you can limit your search to documents published by the Department.